chipmc/LoRA-Particle-Gateway/README.md

 **Set Net Count for an Occupancy Node**
 * {"cmd":[{"node":*node uniqueID here*, "var":"5","fn":"setOccupancyNetForNode"}]} - Sets the Net Occupancy number for a node and updates the node's space value on Ubidots
     * var must be an integer value

+**Set Net Count for an Occupancy Node**
+* {"cmd":[{"node":*node uniqueID here*, "var":"5","fn":"setTofDetectionsPerSecond"}]} - Sets the tofDetectionsPerSecond for the node with the given uniqueID by sending Alert Code 13 with Alert Context == var
+    * var must be an integer value

 ## Payload Assignments for Data Report by Sensor Type